Soulac-sur-Mer

 Soulac-sur-Mer ([sulak syʁ mɛʁ]; Solac de Mar, [suˈlak de ˈmaɾ], lit.
 'Soulac on Sea'), commonly known as Soulac (Solac), is a commune in the department of Gironde, administrative region of Nouvelle-Aquitaine (formerly Aquitaine), France.
-It's a seaside resort on the Côte d'Argent, on the peninsula of Médoc, 12 km from Royan and 86 km from Bordeaux.
+It is a seaside resort on the Côte d'Argent, on the peninsula of Médoc, 12 km from Royan and 86 km from Bordeaux.

+History

+The history of the town remains relatively unknown before the medieval period.
+The town was for a time known as Noviomagus, mentioned by Ptolemy in his work Geography as being one of the two parts of a city held by the Bituriges Vivisques tribe, but this theory remains controversial in modern times.
+The territory of the town has been inhabited since the Neolithic period and through the Bronze Age, as shown by several archaeological discoveries.
+At the time, the configuration of the coasts differed.
+Soulac, today by the sea, was then located on the banks of the river.
+The town was at the end of an ancient route known as the Levade (or Lébade).